ADA-GWU/2024-a2-cicd-gazizovaa/README.md

 ## 1. Install Python
 * Make sure that Python is installed in your machine.
 Othweise, please refer to this page [Download Python](https://www.python.org/);
 * You should have Python editor/IDE depending on your choise.
-Convenient choises include [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows) and .[Visual Studio Code](https://code.visualstudio.com/download);
+Convenient choises include [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows) and [Visual Studio Code](https://code.visualstudio.com/download);
 * Download the latest Python version .
 This assignmented required Python 3.8 or higher (mine is Python 3.11.8).

 ## 2. Install Selenium